ellenzhuwang/rooted_loss/README.md

 2. Make appropriate changes to the file 'loss.py' as given in our repository.
 3. Change the values of the variables 'kparam' and 'ls' as per requirement.
 Default settings: kparam=2 ; ls='rlo'
 4. Refer to the file 'commands.txt' to find example commands for respective tasks/experiments.

-Note: The './results' folder contains only the initial and final networks obtained during the training.